UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

 # Running the programs

-Let's pretend that we want to run an exome analysis using [high-throughput sequencing](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods) data, also called Next Generation Sequencing (NGS) data.
-This kind of sequencing takes DNA molecules, fragments them into smaller pieces (like 500bp), sequence these fragments individually (called *reads*), and then use the computer to assemble the fragmented sequences (*reads*) together to form the whole sequence of the original DNA molecule.
+Let's pretend that we want to run an exome sequencing analysis using [high-throughput sequencing](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods) data, also called Next Generation Sequencing (NGS) data.
+This kind of sequencing takes the DNA from many identical cells, fragments DNA molecules into smaller pieces (like 500-1000bp each), sequence these fragments individually (called *reads*), and then use the computer to assemble the fragmented sequences (*reads*) together to form the whole sequence of the original DNA molecules.
 The reason we have to fragment the pieces and lay this multi-million piece puzzle is that we don't yet have seqcuencing techniques that can read a whole genome from start to end.

+The only difference between a [exome sequencing](https://en.wikipedia.org/wiki/Exome_sequencing) and a [whole genome sequencing](https://en.wikipedia.org/wiki/Whole_genome_sequencing) is that we limit the DNA we sequence to the known exomes of the organism we sequence.
+In humans this is about 1% of the whole genome, making it much cheaper to sequence per sample.
+With the same amount of sequencing you can analyze 100 exome samples per whole genome sample.
+The downside is that we only look at the areas we think are exomes.
+Any differences between the samples outside of the exome areas we have defined will be missed.
+Other than that, they are analyzed pretty much the same way.

 This kind of analysis usually has the following steps: